-A jury has ordered Johnson & Johnson to pay $417 million (353 million Euro) to a Californian resident who sued the giant claiming its talcum powder causes ovarian cancer when applied regularly to the genital area of women.
+A jury has ordered Johnson & Johnson to pay $417 million (353 million Euro) to a Californian resident who sued the giant claiming its talcum powder, Johnsons Baby Powder, causes ovarian cancer when applied regularly to the genital area of women.

 Eva Echeverria, 63, also claimed the company failed in its duty of care when it did not warn consumers of the potential risks.

-Ms. Echeverria claimed to have used the produce since the 1950’s and was diagnosed with ovarian cancer in 2007.
+Ms. Echeverria claimed to have used Johnsons Baby Powder since the 1950’s and was diagnosed with ovarian cancer in 2007.
 Despite treatment and surgery, her lawyer said she is near death and was unable to attend the trial.